sarthak2707/freshers-bootcamp/README.md

 It covers basic to advance topics about go.

-You can find the day wise plan in the repo
+You can find the day wise plan in this repo

 Thank you so much for reading!